TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 ----------------------------

 | Check if property is currently locked.
-| If the property is locked it means that no write actions are possible,
-| due to another property is preventing such actions.
+| If the property is locked it means that no write actions are possible, due to another property preventing such actions.
 | A typical example would be ExposureAuto locking ExposureTime.

-:param self:
-:param err: Pointer to GError pointer to be used in case of error.
-Can be `NULL`.
-:returns: Bool describing of property is locked.
-:retval: gboolean

 .. tabs::

    .. group-tab:: c

+      .. c:function:: gboolean tcam_property_base_is_locked (TcamPropertyBase* self, GError** err)

+         :param self: The :ref:`TcamPropertyBase` instance
+         :param err: A :c:type:`GError` pointer, may be NULL
+         :returns: Returns :c:type:`TRUE` if the property is currently locked, otherwise false.

       .. code-block:: c